tschm/antarctic/README.md

 ###  Usage
 This project (unless the popular arctic project which I admire) is based on top of MongoEngine, see https://pypi.org/project/mongoengine/
 MongoEngine is an ORM for MongoDB.
 MongoDB stores documents.
+We introduce new fields and extend the Document class to make Antarctic a convenient choice for storing Pandas (time series) data.

+#### Experiments
+We highly recommend to start first with some experiments using the Binder server given above.

+#### Fields
 We introduce here two new fields --- one for a Pandas Series and one for a Pandas DataFrame.

 ```python